 How To Section

 Bortek Industries™ offers a wide range of cleaning equipment from floor machines and burnishers to sweepers and scrubbers for use on indoor and outdoor surfaces, such as parking lots, streets, carpets, and airports.
-Our How To Section offers the most effective ways to utilize our products.
+Our How To Section overview offers the most effective ways to utilize our products.

 How to Operate a Floor Scrubber